-In January 2017, the FASB issued ASC Update No. 2017-04, Intangibles--Goodwill and Other (Topic 350): Simplifying the Test of Goodwill Impairment.
-This ASC simplifies the accounting for goodwill impairment for all entities by requiring impairment charges to be based on the first step of the goodwill impairment test under ASC 350.
+ASC Topic 350, Intangibles-Goodwill and Other (ASC 350) requires the completion of a goodwill impairment test at least annually.
+Historically, this goodwill impairment test was comprised of a two-step process.
+In January 2017, the FASB issued ASC Update No. 2017-04, Intangibles-Goodwill and Other (Topic 350): Simplifying the Test of Goodwill Impairment.
+This ASC simplified the accounting for goodwill impairment for all entities by requiring impairment charges to be based on the first step of the goodwill impairment test under ASC 350.
 Under previous guidance, if the fair value of a reporting unit is lower than its carrying amount (Step 1), an entity calculates any impairment charge by comparing the implied fair value of goodwill with its carrying amount (Step 2).
 The implied fair value of goodwill is calculated by deducting the fair value of all assets and liabilities of the reporting unit from the reporting unit's fair value as determined in Step 1.
 To determine the implied fair value of goodwill, entities estimate the fair value of any unrecognized intangible assets (including in-process research and development) and any corporate-level assets or liabilities that were included in the determination of the carrying amount and fair value of the reporting unit in Step 1.
-Under this new guidance if a reporting unit's carrying value exceeds its fair value, an entity will record an impairment charge based on that difference with such impairment charge limited to the amount of goodwill in the reporting unit.
-This ASC does not change the guidance on completing Step 1 of the goodwill impairment test.
-An entity will still be able to perform today's optional qualitative goodwill impairment assessment before determining whether to proceed to Step 1.
-This ASC will be applied prospectively and is effective for annual and interim impairment test performed in periods beginning after December 15, 2019 for public business enterprises.
+Under this new guidance if a reporting unit's carrying value exceeds its fair value, an entity will record an impairment charge based on that difference with such impairment test; An entity will still be able to perform today's optional qualitative goodwill impairment test performed in periods beginning after December 15, 2019 for public business enterprises.
 Early adoption is permitted for annual and interim goodwill impairment testing dates after January 1, 2017.
 The Company has elected to early adopt this ASC as of January 1, 2017.
 The adoption of this ASC had no impact on the Company's consolidated statements of operations, financial condition or cash flows.
-The Company evaluated whether any potential indicators of impairment existed as of June 30, 2017 that would require an interim goodwill impairment test.
-Although the Company has experienced a decline in sales within its mobile connectivity operating segment, which is the operating segment that contains all of the Company's reporting units with goodwill, the overall period and magnitude of the decline has not been significant and the operating results of its reporting units with goodwill have not differed significantly from the forecasted results utilized in the last annual goodwill impairment test completed as of August 31, 2016.
-In addition, the operating earnings of the Company's mobile connectivity operating segment increased by 62% for the three months ended June 30, 2017 as compared to the same period of the prior year.
-As a result, for the two reporting units that had over 100% excess of fair value over carrying value of the reporting unit's respective net assets as of August 31, 2016, given the current and forecasted operating trends, the Company does not believe that there is a significant risk related to a potential goodwill impairment.
-These two reporting units represent \$28,401, or 87%, of the Company's total consolidated goodwill as of June 30, 2017.
-With respect to the Company other reporting unit with goodwill of \$4,401 as of June 30, 2017, the Company does note that a continued further decline sales or operating results could result in a goodwill impairment.